+Research - In my group we study the ecology and evolution of plant populations: how genetics, demography and ranges of plants have changed during the climatic events of the last thousands of years.
 Over the past plants have persisted through long periods of climate change including several glacial and interglacial periods.
-Pollen and macrofossil records from lake and peat archives show how plant populations changed their ranges in response to changing climates and how some tolerant species may have survived at high latitudes during glaciations.
-Plant populations have also changed sizes and genetic composition due to drift and adaptation to new environments while tehy migrated.
-We use modern DNA from living plants and ancient DNA from pollen, macrofossils and sediments from lakes to investigate all these changes.
+Pollen and macrofossil records from lake and peat archives show how plant populations changed their ranges in response to changing climates and suggest also how some tolerant species may have behaved differently and even survived at high latitudes during glaciations.
+Plant populations have also changed sizes and genetic composition due to drift and adaptation to new environments while they migrated.
+We use modern DNA from living plants and ancient DNA from pollen, macrofossils and sediments from lakes and peatlands to investigate all these changes.

-- Fitogeografia (BSc in Scienze Naturali), Italian.
+- Fitogeografia (BSc course in Natural Sciences) 6 CFU, Italian.

 - Sistematica e conservazione della flora (BSc course in Biological Sciences) 6 CFU, Italian.

 - Ecological Effects of Climate Change (PhD course, III year) 3 CFU, English.